-In accordance with the Fund's Trust Agreement, the Fund is currently scheduled to terminate as of the first business day following the 12th anniversary of the date hereof, which the Fund currently expects to occur on or about May 26, 2033 (the "Termination Date"); provided that the Manager may, in its sole discretion and upon not less than 10 days prior written notice to Unitholders, extend the Termination Date (i) once for up to one year, (ii) once for up to an additional six months, to a date up to and including eighteen months after the initial Termination Date, which date shall then become the Termination Date, or (iii) provided that the Fund provides holders of Class A Units with a one-time redemption right at a redemption price per Class A Unit equal to the Net Asset Value per Class A Unit on May 26, 2033 (or as such date may be extended pursuant to (i) and (ii) above), less any costs associated with the redemption, including commissions, if any, to fund such redemption, extend the Termination Date indefinitely.
+In accordance with the Fund's Trust Agreement, the Fund is currently scheduled to terminate as of the first business day following the 12th anniversary of the date hereof, which the Fund currently expects to occur on or about February 17, 2034 (the "Termination Date"); provided that the Manager may, in its sole discretion and upon not less than 10 days prior written notice to Unitholders, extend the Termination Date (i) once for up to one year, (ii) once for up to an additional six months, to a date up to and including eighteen months after the initial Termination Date, which date shall then become the Termination Date, or (iii) provided that the Fund provides holders of Class A Units with a one-time redemption right at a redemption price per Class A Unit equal to the Net Asset Value per Class A Unit on February 17, 2034 (or as such date may be extended pursuant to (i) and (ii) above), less any costs associated with the redemption, including commissions, if any, to fund such redemption, extend the Termination Date indefinitely.

 In addition, pursuant to the Trust Agreement, the Fund may be terminated at any time by the Manager provided that, in the opinion of the Manager, it is no longer economically practical to continue the Fund or it would be in the best interests of the Fund and the Unitholders to terminate the Fund.
 Upon termination, the net assets of the Fund will be distributed to Unitholders on a pro rata basis.
-Immediately prior to the termination of the Fund, including on the Termination Date, the Manager will, to the extent possible, convert the assets of the Fund to cash and after paying or making adequate provision for all of the Fund's liabilities, distribute the net assets of the Fund to the Unitholders as soon as practicable after the Termination Date.
+Immediately prior to the termination of the Fund, including on the Termination Date, the Manager will, to the extent possible, convert the assets of the Fund to the Unitholders as soon as practicable after the Termination Date.
 Any unliquidated assets may be distributed in specie rather than in cash, subject to compliance with any securities or other laws applicable to such distributions.
-See "Description of the Units" and "Unitholder Matters-Matters Requiring Unitholder Approval".
+See "Description of the Unitholder Matters-Matters Requiring Unitholder Approval".